Provide Natural Nutrients to Your Lawn by Topdressing with Compost

 - Rake it into the root zone (so that the compost doesn't remain on top of the grass).

-Watch a video on why and how to top dress your established lawn with Soil3 organic compost.
+Watch this video teaching you how to topdress your lawn with Soil³ compost.

 - Aerate with a core aerator & topdress with Soil³ yearly